 Ion Meyn teaches Race and the Law and Wrongful Convictions.
 A visiting professor at the law school, his research focuses on criminal procedure.
 Professor Meyn clerked for Federal District Judge Bernice Donald, who now serves on the Sixth Circuit.
 In private practice, he represented judges, elected officials, and political action committees.
 Professor Meyn also served as clinical faculty at the Wisconsin Innocence Project.
 He led the legal team that freed Seneca Malone from being wrongfully convicted of intentional homicide, and also served on the team that successfully argued for a new trial for Terry Vollbrecht.

-Melanie Janelle Murchison earned an Honours degree in Criminal Justice from the University of Winnipeg, a MA in Legal Studies from Carleton University and a PhD in Law from Queen's University Belfast.
+Melanie Janelle Murchison earned an Honours degree in Criminal Justice from the University of Winnipeg and a MA in Legal Studies from Carleton University.
+She is an ABD, working on completing her thesis, in Law from Queen's University Belfast.
 Melanie has been nominated for two Outstanding Teaching Awards, and has been teaching for the last five years in Law, Criminal Justice, Sociology and Legal Studies departments across Canada and Northern Ireland.
 Melanie's research interests include Comparative Constitutional Law, Judicial Behaviour, Legal Reasoning and Legal Methodology.
 She currently hold a British Academy Leverhulme Grant as a Co-Investigator with Dr. Alex Schwartz on Ethnic Voting Behaviour on the Constitutional Court in Bosnia-Herzegovina.